wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

 Only one node in the tree has no parent, and that node is called the `root` node.
 Nodes which have no children are called `leaf` nodes.

+And don't get me started on the use of he term "*node*" in most things computer related.
+Just in this chapter, nodes are:

+* The boxes in the graphical representation of a BT.
+* Sometimes used interchangeably with elements of an XML file.
+* The objects in the code that implement the behavior of the node.
+* A thread or process in ROS.

+So, when I mention ***node*** here I'm mean that thing there, you know what I mean.
+Don't be pedandic.
+Life will be much happier for you if you are not, and being pedantic won't get your money back for this book.

-There are four general categories of nodes that can be used in a behavior tree:
+There are four general categories of BT nodes that can be used in a behavior tree:

 * `Action` nodes usually cause things to happen.
 Action nodes are leaf nodes.
    Examples of action nodes might be: `MoveForward`, `FollowPath`, or `GoToDock`.